Oppo Reno 2 Z full review

 The Oppo Reno 2 Z was announced at an event on 16 October and went on sale two days later, on 18 October 2019.
 Just like its predecessor, the Reno 2 Z has a budget focus with a £329 price tag in the UK and €369 in Europe.
 That’s slightly more expensive than the original Reno Z, but with the upgrades on offer, we think it’s worth the extra £30.

 If you want to buy the smartphone right now, your best bet is either Carphone Warehouse or Currys in the UK.
 Those in the US are out of luck as, for now at least, the Oppo Reno 2 Z isn’t available to buy in the States.

 For more smartphone inspiration, take a look at our selection of the best mid-range smartphones.

 Design and build

-The Oppo Reno 2 Z has a 6.5in AMOLED screen (0.1in larger than the original Reno Z) with a resolution of 2340 x 1080 pixels at 394 ppi.
-According to Oppo, the screen can display 16 million colours and boasts a brightness of 430nits, although our benchmark tests show a maximum brightness of 430 nits.
+The Oppo Reno 2 Z has a bright and detailed 6.5in AMOLED screen, up 0.1 inches compared to the original Reno Z, with a resolution of 2340 x 1080 pixels at 394ppi.
+According to Oppo, it replicates 16 million colours and boasts a brightness of 430nits, although our benchmark tests show a maximum brightness of 392.73cd/m2.

-As we said, the main difference between the new Reno 2 Z and the Reno Z is the configuration of its rear camera.
+As we mentioned above, the main difference between the new Reno 2 Z and the original Reno Z is the configuration of its rear camera.
 It follows a 2019 trend of putting as many cameras on smartphones as possible, but with the variety of shooting options they bring, is that really a bad thing?

-Oppo has reinforced the photographic capabilities of the Reno 2 Z with key features including a dedicated dark mode, macro mode and portrait mode.
-Video should also be improved with Ultra Steady mode for further stabilization, but this is something we couldn’t really test during our hands-on.
+Oppo has reinforced the photographic capabilities of the Reno 2 Z with premium features including dark mode, macro mode and portrait mode, but we’ve got a few complaints about the results.